The best Sony portrait lenses

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-Following on from my articles dedicated to Sony lenses, I’m going to focus today on lenses specific to portrait photography.
-In a way, this is a summary of several articles dedicated to specific focal lengths, especially used for portraits, such as the best 35, 50 and 85mm lenses of the brand.
-Portrait being a type of photo that we do quite regularly, whether you are an amateur, enthusiast or professional, I would like to present you here the best Sony lenses for portrait photography.
-To go further, I invite you to read our article explaining in detail how to choose a lens for portrait photography, a general article covering all the basics.
+Continuing my series of articles on Sony lenses, today I’m focusing on lenses designed for portrait photography.
+In a way, this article brings together several guides dedicated to focal lengths that are often used for portraits, especially 35, 50 and 85mm lenses in the Sony ecosystem.
+Since portrait photography is something many of us shoot regularly, whether we are beginners, enthusiasts or professionals, I wanted to bring together the best Sony lenses for portrait photography.
+For more detail, you can also read our guide explaining how to choose a lens for portrait photography, a general article covering all the basics.

-For those who are thinking about acquiring a portrait lens, you’ll find in this article a selection of lenses for Sony mirrorless cameras, both APS-C and full frame.
+If you are thinking about buying a portrait lens, you’ll find in this article a selection of lenses for Sony mirrorless cameras, both APS-C and full-frame.
 You will find some of these lenses among the best current Sony lenses.

-But first, let’s get back quickly into the reasons you’d choose a 35mm, 50mm, 85mm or a longer focal length, and why choosing between a prime or a zoom lens.
+But first, let’s quickly go back over why you might choose a 35mm, 50mm, 85mm or longer focal length, and how to choose between a prime and a zoom lens.

 The best Sony lenses for portrait photography

-Here, I’ll present what I consider the best portrait lenses to think about if you own a Sony camera.
-These choices were made after having compared image quality, construction, optical defects, compactness, and of course prices.
-Obviously, I had to make choices and not all the possible lenses are here.
+Here, I’ll go through what I consider the most interesting portrait lenses if you shoot with a Sony camera.
+I made this selection after comparing image quality, build quality, optical flaws, compactness and, of course, price.
+Of course, I had to make choices, so not every possible lens is included.

-Here are in my opinion the best Sony lenses for portrait photography if you have a Sony APS-C body.
+Here are what I consider the best Sony lenses for portrait photography if you use a Sony APS-C body.
 The lenses are sorted by focal length, from the shortest to the longest.
-If you want to know the other existing lenses, please check our page with all the Sony lenses for APS-C.
+If you want to see the other available options, you can check our page listing all the Sony lenses for APS-C.

 Sigma 30mm f/1.4 DC DN